 Field Care Basics

-The way you handle game after it’s harvested can have a significant impact on the quality of the meat.
+Everything from shot selection to the way you handle game after it’s harvested can have a significant impact on the quality of the meat.

 The growth of bacteria is the cause of spoiled meat.
 Three factors contribute to bacteria growth.

 - Heat: Heat is the number-one concern.
 Bacteria grow rapidly in a carcass, especially if it’s allowed to stay warm.
 Meat begins to spoil above 40° Fahrenheit.
 The higher the temperature—and the longer the meat is exposed—the greater the chance of spoilage.
 This is particularly true with large game.

 - Moisture: Moisture also encourages the growth of bacteria.